Opetushallitus/scala-schema/README.md

 subsequent requests for a certain schema will be super fast.
 Therefore you should store your schema factory in a variable, but you don't need to store the individual schemas.

+### Examples of matching multiple case classes

+Creating multiple case classes with different combinations of annotations may lead to situations, where the match is not what is expected.
+These examples are especially related to the use of `@OnlyWhen` and `@NotWhen` -annotations.

+The following examples assume, that the case classes extend the same trait.

+#### 1. Matches a case class with annotations, and one or more case classes without annotations

+If a case class with annotations is matched, and there exists one or more case classes without annotations (that would also meet the matching criteria), the case class with annotations is selected.

+#### 2. Does not match a case class with annotations, but matches a case class with no annotations

+If there are multiple case classes with annotations defined, but none of them match, the case class with no annotations is selected as the match.

+#### 3. Matches every case class with annotations

+If there are multiple case classes with annotations defined, and more than one of them match, the deserialising throws `TooManyMatchingCasesException`

+#### 4. Matches multiple case classes without annotations

+If there are multiple case classes with no annotations, the deserialising throws `TooManyCatchingCasesException`.

 ### How to use as dependency

 The `scala-schema` library is currently maintained in two branches for scala versions 2.11 and 2.12.